fullcalendar/fullcalendar-docs/_docs-v4/upgrading-from-v3.md

 })
 ```

 The `delta` property is a [Duration object](duration-object), no longer a Moment Duration.
-The `prevEvent` property is a new feature that allows you to inspect the event's values prior to the mutation.
+The `oldEvent` property is a new feature that allows you to inspect the event's values prior to the mutation.
 </td>
 </tr>